-- They were able to make copies right there; that was helpful. - I think it is very good that they bring programs for those with vision problems; they bring doctors; information about how to obtain a visa; they have good information for those who have to take exams for a driver's license; and the program for those who can't get a regular driver's license, but they can get a document.
-And whenever anyone has a problem, they can go to Sin Barreras, and they help. - Receiving the financial help and the gift card was a big help because I was not working due to COVID. - Everyone there maintains a very good cleanliness of the place, and they have been taking good control measures for COVID-19.
+- I talked to lawyers who estimated I would spend about 5,000 dollars, but with Sin Barreras I only spent 100 dollars getting someone to help me. - Going to a private lawyer would be much more expensive.
+Sin Barreras was much more accessible.
+So, they are helpful to our community. - I think it is very good that they bring programs for those with vision problems; they bring doctors; information about how to obtain a visa; they have good information for those who have to take exams for a driver's license; and the program for those who can't get a regular driver's license.
+And whenever anyone has a problem, they can go to Sin Barreras, and they help. - Receiving the financial help and the gift card was a big help because I was not working due to COVID.